-Barry B. Perlman a psychiatrist and longtime member of the board of Mental Health News Education, the sponsoring organization of Behavioral Health News and Autism Spectrum News has published a professional memoir.
-In Rearview: A Psychiatrist Reflects on Practice and Advocacy in a Time of Healthcare System Change Perlman, a graduate of Yale Medical School, offers an overview of his career in medicine and personal commentary on the evolving mental health system.
+Barry B. Perlman, a psychiatrist and longtime Member of the Board of Mental Health News Education, the nonprofit organization that publishes Behavioral Health News and Autism Spectrum News, has published a professional memoir In Rearview: A Psychiatrist Reflects on Practice and Advocacy in a Time of Healthcare System Change.
+Perlman, a graduate of Yale Medical School, offers an overview of his career in medicine and personal commentary on the evolving mental health system.
 From his first inklings of interest in mental health issues tied to his grandmother’s bouts of severe depression and his mother’s volunteer work with persons discharged from psychiatric hospitals, to his summer jobs in hospitals, through to closing his practice and retirement, Perlman recounts the entire arc of his psychiatric and medical career.

 Through recalled anecdotes Perlman brings readers along by writing about important experiences from medical school and his psychiatric residency.
 He describes his first professional experiences with dying, his cadaver, and clinical rotations such as neurosurgery and psychiatry.
 He experienced the English National Health Service when taking his OB/GYN clerkship in London.
 Readers will be introduced to several of his dedicated professors and their eccentricities.

 Other chapters introduce topics central to the practice of psychiatry.
 They include consideration of suicide, violence, poverty, and electroconvulsive therapy.
 One chapter is revealingly illustrated with art done by patients and ponders the question of what makes art, art.
 Many of the chapters include interesting case presentations.